 Learn the building blocks of French sentence structure, and you’re well on your way to becoming the next Stendhal.

-But I’m getting ahead of myself.
-Back to building blocks.
-French words can be comprised of roots, prefixes and suffixes.
+Here are some building blocks to start with: French words can be comprised of roots, prefixes and suffixes.

 Today, we’re gonna talk about suffixes!
 I like to think of suffixes as a shortcut to un vocabulaire grandissime (an extremely big vocabulary).